 Eyer offers over fifty different after-school clubs and activities, musical groups, and PIAA sports teams for 7th and 8th graders.
 Clubs are sponsored by staff members with efforts made to create a diversity of offerings so there is something of interest available to every student.
 In fact, when students sometimes offer ideas for a new club, the staff will make every effort to provide someone who can sponsor that club.
 There is also a student reinforcement initiative known as PAWS (Positive Attitudes Will Succeed) which recognizes positive contributions by students and provides incentive activities throughout the school year to those students we “catch doing the right things”.

-Generally, this school culture breeds a respect of students for staff, staff for students, and overall care for the school and the school/ home partnership.
-Also contributing to the school culture is a parent group called Eyer Connections.
-This group of parents helps in providing community information to families new to the area, runs fund raisers to provide each student with an assignment book, provides Eyer attire for student purchase, provides cookies for students wearing school colors on Spirit Days, helps to decorate the commons area of the school, and provides volunteers to help with a wide variety of school activities as well as the all-school picnic, usually held at Macungie Park, at the end of the year.
+Generally, this school culture breeds respect of students for staff, staff for students, and overall care for the school and the school/ home partnership.
+Also contributing to our school culture is our parent group called Eyer Connections.
+This group of parents helps in providing community information to families new to the area, runs fundraisers to provide each student with an assignment book, provides Eyer attire for student purchase, provides cookies for students wearing school colors on Spirit Days, helps to decorate the commons area of the school, and provides volunteers to help with a wide variety of school activities as well as the all-school picnic, usually held at Macungie Park, at the end of the year.